rummelonp/gyazo-server/README.md

 ## Features

+* Using file system. (not using database.)
-* Support multiple images upload by drag & drop.
+* Multiple images upload by drag & drop.
+* Support gif & jpg.
-* Resize GIF animation.
+* Resize gif animation.

 ## Dependency